IFOS — International Fish Oil Standards

 Purity

-• Heavy metals.
-Mercury, lead, arsenic, cadmium.
+- Heavy metals.
+Mercury, lead, arsenic, and cadmium.

 Freshness (oxidation)